In 2022, tuition for full-time students at Rollins College was $56,110 a year.

-Rollins College is a private, nonprofit institution, so it has the same tuition for residents of Florida as it does for residents from other states.
+Rollins College is a private, nonprofit institution, which means it has the same tuition for residents of Florida as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Rollins College is $15,000 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,630.
+Housing and campus dining at Rollins College is $15,580 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the school dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of board-only is $10,100.

 |Total Estimated Costs|